 d) Response strategies and land-use patterns: Coping with risks and uncertainties entails changes in livelihood strategies and shifts in production systems.
 Preliminary observations indicate that practices of future-making appear to be dominated by shifts from pastoral land use towards agro-pastoralism or even intensive crop farming.
 The extent of livelihood shifts further appears to depend on resource endowments and on physical, social, and educational infrastructure with better-off actors acting as pacemakers.

 Alvarez M, Curran M & Malombe I. 2021.
 SWEA-Dataveg: A vegetation database for sub-Saharan Africa.
-Vegetation Classification and Survey (Forthcoming).
+Vegetation Classification and Survey.
+DOI

 Agha SB, Alvarez M, Becker M, Fèvre EM, Junglen S, Borgemeister C 2021, ‘Invasive alien plants in Africa and the potential emergence of mosquito-borne arboviral diseases—A review and research outlook‘.
 Viruses vol.13, pp. 32.
 DOI.

-Sainepo B, Tabe-Ojong M, Kiboi S, Malombe I, Becker M, Heckelei T & Alvarez M 2019, Parthenium hysterophorus in East Africa: a numerical review‘.
-Presentation at EMAPi, Prague.
+Sainepo B, Tabe-Ojong MP, Kiboi S, Malombe I, Becker M, Heckelei T & Alvarez M 2019, Parthenium hysterophorus in East Africa: a numerical review’.
+Presentation at EMAPi, Prague, Czech Republic

-Tabe-Ojong M, Heckelei T & Baylis K 2020, ‘Collective action and smallholder rural households: Implications for income and asset aspirations‘ Paper presented at the Annual Meeting of the American Applied Economics Association (AAEA) in Kansas City, July 26-28.
+Tabe-Ojong MP, Heckelei T & Baylis K 2020, ‘Collective action and smallholder rural households: Implications for income and asset aspirations‘ Paper presented at the Annual Meeting of the American Applied Economics Association (AAEA) in Kansas City, July 26-28

 From the findings of the first phase of the CRC, we recognize that the combined diversity of environmental conditions, uncertainties, and agents result in diverse future-making strategies.
 Species invasion impacts rangeland users more negatively than crop farmers and differentially affects farmers’ abilities to respond to unexpected disasters (locust invasion) or to more gradual change processes (land degradation).
 Recent changes entailed system shifts with the emergence of new forms of sedentary crop farming but also with the creation of new niches for invasion that are likely to expand their spread.